dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

 implementation.

-## Email Message Relay
+## Message Relay

-Custodian Mailer subscribes to an SQS queue, looks up users, and sends email via SES.
+Custodian Mailer subscribes to an SQS queue, looks up users, and sends email via SES and/or send notification to DataDog.
 Custodian lambda and instance policies can send to it.
 SQS queues should be cross-account enabled for sending between accounts.